 We were booked on the 11:00 Brittany Ferries service from Portsmouth to Santander, and were trying not to arrive too early and have to spend the night dossing in the ferry port area.

 We arrived at Portsmouth Ferry Terminal (GPS: N50.811652 W1.086531) at about 05:00 and joined a line of vehicles queuing for the ferry, we turned the fridge/freezer to 'LPG' operation, and rather than fight the urge, succumbed to a nap on the bed having set the alarm for 09:00 guessing they wouldn't be checking in anybody before then.

 We were woken at 08:30 by a knock on the side of the vehicle.
 It was 'Check In' time.
 Having worked our way to the front of the queue the young man in the kiosk was very polite, then looked up at the height of the vehicle.
 Clearly we were worthy of closer inspection.
 Out of his kiosk he came to make a visual check of the vehicles height against markers on his kiosk wall.
 We were ok, we passed the test, we could go through.
 He even issued us with our two cabin keys to be used onboard.

 We were to travel on Brittany Ferries www.brittanyferries.com 'Pont-Aven' ferry.
 Once parked up onboard I had to turn the gas bottle off which then meant there was no power supply to the fridge/freezer.
 I was confident that the way we'd packed it, everything would survive just fine.
 Rubber chocks around the wheels as I was not prepared to leave the vehicle in gear as instructed, and then we went to find our cabin, number 5105.
 Once found we were most impressed.
-The last time we made this journey it was on 'Brittany's' Economy ferry.
+The last time we made this journey it was on 'Brittany's' Economie ferry.
 We ended up hiring two reclining seats for the journey across.
-What a nightmare, we didn't get a wink of sleep, not helped by the fact that the lounge area was located close to the bar and social area frequented by drunken HGV drivers for half the night.
+What a nightmare, we didn't get a wink of sleep, not helped by the fact that the lounge area was located close to the bar and social area frequented for half the night by drunken HGV drivers.
 We vowed we would never do that again.
-So here we were, for about eighty pound extra, our very own cabin for the crossing.
+So here we were, for about eighty pounds extra, our very own cabin for the crossing.
 It had bunk beds.
 The bottom one was created from the long sofa, and the top one dropped out from the ceiling, all very clever.
 It has an en-suite and a small desk.
 Money well spent.

 To keep our costs down we took a travel kettle in to the cabin with us together with our evening meal and other snacks in a coolbag.

-Now I don't know if the Isle of Wight is treated like a roundabout, but when we left Portsmouth we went around it in a clockwise direction, which meant we got to see most of the islands shoreline before finally heading out to sea.
+I don't know if the Isle of Wight is treated like a roundabout, but when we left Portsmouth we went around it in a clockwise direction, which meant we got to see most of the islands shoreline before finally heading out to sea.
 It was a sunny day and the sea was calm, what a lovely change from our maritime experiences of a couple of weeks ago courtesy of Fred Olsen cruises.